bpi/bhq_translation/conveyance.md

    "hollinwood_bay":"Hollinwood Bay",
    "sanctuary_pk":"Sanctuary Park",
    "heatherton_rd":"Heatherton Rd."
-  },

 ```

 ### Confusable stop keys
-The following keys are confusable stops keys.
-The values for these keys should all sound similar.
-The keys should match the corresponding key names in the dictionary.
+No translation is required here.
+But if you made any changes in the key values in the dictionary you should also update this list.

-Confusable stops are names that sounds very similar and are trickier to remember -- e.g, P Street, D Street, G Street in English.
-You should create sounds that sound similar in the tranlsated language.
+These keys refer to stops that sounds similar and are easy to confuse.
+Example: P Street, D Street, G Street in English.
+You should create values in the dictiornary above sound similar in the tranlsated language.
 ```
 "confusable_stops":[
  "b_st",